 Lenders can make this judgment based on factors like the borrower’s credit score, accounts in collection or charged off, judgments against the borrower, and delinquencies.

-There are a few benefits to having a LESA for your reverse mortgage.
+Here’s a look at the primary benefits of having a LESA for your reverse mortgage:

 - Easier to get a reverse mortgage.
-Without a LESA, a borrower with poor credit would be a higher risk for lenders and less likely to qualify for a reverse mortgage.
+Without a LESA, a borrower with poor or no credit would be a higher risk for lenders and less likely to qualify for a reverse mortgage.

 - Reduces the risk of default.
 One way to default on a reverse mortgage is to fail to pay property taxes or homeowners insurance.
 A LESA assures that these bills will be paid on time and in full, and reduces the borrower’s risk of losing their home.

 - LESA funds come out of your loan amount.
-The LESA cash balance is carved out of your total loan amount, meaning there’s less available for other purposes.
+The LESA cash balance is taken from your total loan amount, meaning there’s less available for other purposes.
+If you need the full reverse mortgage proceeds and are required to use a LESA, you may be better off exploring other options.

 - You can run out of funds.
 If you live in the home longer than expected, there’s a chance that the funds in your LESA will run out.
 “If you do exceed your expected life span, you would now have to make the payments for these yourself,” says Robert Scott, founder of Sell Land, a St. Louis-based real estate company.
-If you’re not prepared, you could face high costs you can’t afford, and may need to sell your home to pay off the reverse mortgage.
+You’ll have to come up with additional funds, which may tax your budget.

 - LESA minimums are nonnegotiable.
-Since they are calculated by a government-required formula, the borrower has no say in how much they will be required to put into a LESA.
+Since they are calculated with a government-required formula, the borrower has no say in the minimum amount put into a LESA.

 LESA Reverse Mortgage FAQ